Pediatric Plastic Surgery

 Cleft Lip & Palate Surgery

-Cleft lip and palate deformities manifest at birth and stem from anomalies during the 4th through 7th weeks of embryonic development.
+Cleft lip and palate differences manifest at birth and stem from anomalies during the 4th through 7th weeks of embryonic development.
 When the fusion of facial structures fails to complete, it results in a cleft of varying severity — from a small notch in the lip to a complete separation extending through the palate.

 Surgery involves repositioning adjacent segments of the upper lip to restore continuity and function, with meticulous repair of the orbicularis oris muscle critical to restoring proper lip movement.
 Palate repair closes the oral and nasal linings along with the intervening muscle layers, enabling proper speech development.